In this Article

 - Keep Track of Your Vaginal Discharge

 Always keep track of your vaginal discharge.
 Notice the colour, consistency, amount, and odour of the discharge, so you can tell if it changes suddenly.
+Also, wash your vaginal area properly after sexual intercourse and urinate often.

 - Trust Your Doctor